How to build an AWS configuration management database

 Step 2: Identify configuration items to track

-Step 3: Implement tracking mechanisms
+Step 3: Set up tracking mechanisms

 Step 4: Build a notification engine